Blandaren123/toysstore/README.md

 18. As a Buyer I can See how much i have in my shopping bag so That i can see how much everything in total and what product i have put in
 19. As a User I can register for newsletter so That I can recieve news on products or campaigns
 20. As a Admin I can **add, edit and remove ** so That i can add new products, edit them or delete it
+21. As a User I can write a comment or rate so That people know how good products is or give a thought
+22. As a User I can use wishlist so That i can save it for later

 # Databases